LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 ##### Verification

-Both properties of the parameters must follow the block header schema as defined in [LIP "New block header and block asset schema"][LIP-newBlockHeader].
-Validity of this transaction is then specified in [LIP 0024][LIP-0024-verifyPOM].
+Both properties of the parameters must follow the block header schema as defined in [LIP "New block header and block asset schema"][research:new-block-header].
+Validity of this transaction is then specified in [LIP 0024][lip-0024#validity-of-a-pom-transaction].

 ##### Execution

-Execution of this transaction is specified in [LIP 0024][LIP-0024-applyingPOM].
+Execution of this transaction is specified in [LIP 0024][lip-0024#applying-a-pom-transaction].

 ### Internal Functions